 Whether you choose to drink or not, it is important that you stay safe and look out for one another.
 At Stanford we have a culture of taking care of one another.
 It is important to continue that culture at each of our abroad programs.
 Be sure to stick together and don’t be afraid to say something to your friend or the local program staff if your friend is engaging in harmful behavior.

-- Discuss this in advance with your doctor and insurance provider before you go.
+- Discuss this in advance with your clinician and insurance provider before you go.

 - You cannot have prescription medications mailed to you overseas.